openshift/hive/docs/enhancements/aws-private-link.md

         credentialsSecretRef:
           name: (string)

-        # this allows the controller to store the information in spec
+        # these next fields should probably be in status but since only the spec survives
-        # so that these can survice recovery and adoption in some cases
+        # the recovery these are present in spec.

         endpointService:
           # this is ServiceName for the endpoint service